 It feels like a Leica, but it winds film automatically, which makes shooting with it super quick and fun.
 It’s very simple to use if you’re used to using a rangefinder system.
 It’s known by some as a ‘poor man’s Leica’ for good reason.

 Having said that, and even though I love using it, today I feel that using 35mm film for work is not a good option for me, and I often opt to use my Fuji for convenience, even though I prefer the Konica’s experience.

 For the Mamiya, all prime lenses: 50mm f/4.5, 65mm f/4, 80mm f/4, 150mm f/4.5.
 They are all stunning, made of metal, and fun to use.
 I use the 65 and 80 for street and daily use.
 I recently started using the 150 more, and it is an amazing lens for portraits.
 I use the 50 (which is about a 25mm equivalent) usually for smaller spaces.

 Fujinon XF 23mm f/2: This is a relatively cheap but excellent lens.
 I’m blown away by the image quality at times.
 The only thing missing for me is the distance scale engraved on rangefinder system lenses.

 Konica Hexanon 35mm f/2: A great, compact, M-mount lens built for rangefinder system.
 Includes a finger lever, which I love.

 I use Lightroom and Photoshop to edit my photos on my iMac computer.

-The gear one uses is secondary to the passion, and to doing the work.
+The gear one uses is secondary to passion and to doing the work.
 But you also need to love the gear, and enjoy holding it.
 I highly recommend for anyone to try a manual film rangefinder system.